cockroachdb/docs/src/current/v24.2/logging-best-practices.md

 toc: true
 ---

 This page provides guidance and best practices for consuming CockroachDB logs for critical information.
 It outlines how to externalize logs.
-Refer to [Critical Log Messages]({% link {{ page.version.version }}/critical-log-messages.md %}) for which log messages to externalize, and how to interpret them.
+For details on which log messages to externalize and how to interpret them, refer to [Critical Log Messages]({% link {{ page.version.version }}/critical-log-messages.md %}).

 ## Types of logs

-CockroachDB has two different types of logs, structured and unstructured, that are used in the ways described below.
+CockroachDB has two different types of logs, [structured](#structured-logs) and [unstructured](#unstructured-logs).

 ### Structured logs